 So, if you're willing to treat yourself to a slice of Tuscan heaven, Villa San Michele is waiting to welcome you with open arms.
 More info and photos here.

-La Dimora degli Angeli (Home of Angels) is very special.
-This is quite some place, in the perfect location right around the corner from the Duomo.
+La Dimora degli Angeli (Home of the Angels) is very special.
+This is quite a place, in a perfect location right around the corner from the Duomo.

 Hotel l’Orologio means watch in Italian and this four star hotel is run with a Swiss-like precision and attention to cleanliness and detail.
 Every floor is dedicated to a famous watchmaker which is certainly a little different but works out rather nice.
 A good location is the cherry on top – definitely the best 4 star hotel in Florence.
 For maps, booking details and other reviews please click here.

-Super friendly and in a super location—perhaps the best in Florence—with Palazzo Vecchio, The Uffizi Gallery and the Ponte Vecchio but five minutes walk away.
-The B&B is run by two ladies, Alessandra and Veronica and I really must compliment them on their wonderfully helpful nature.
-They are full of smiles, with nothing seeming to be of too much trouble.
+Super friendly and in a super location—perhaps the best in Florence—with Palazzo Vecchio, The Uffizi Gallery, and the Ponte Vecchio only five minutes walk away.
+The B&B is run by two ladies, Alessandra and Veronica, and I really must compliment them on their wonderfully helpful nature.
+They are full of smiles, with nothing seeming to be too much trouble.

 I loved the photo she sent me so much that I just had to include it... even though I don't know it personally.
-Judging by the reviews on HotelsCombined.com it is well worth considering.
+Judging by the reviews on Booking.com it is well worth considering.

 Tracy Jones from Cardiff tells me this hotel is like the whole spirit of Florence wrapped up and packaged into a building.
 Not only that but she reckons it is the best hotel that she's ever stayed in.
 I've never visited but looking at the photos I wish I was there right now.
-The reviews on HotelsCombined seem to agree with Tracy's assessment.
+The reviews on Booking.com seem to agree with Tracy's assessment.